vectorch-ai/ScaleLLM/README.md

-# llm-serving
+# LLMInfer

 ---
-LLM serving is a high-performance serving system for large language models, designed for production environments.
+LLMInfer is a high-performance inference system for large language models, designed for production environments.

 Key features: